krishaamer/green-filter-research/research/literature/sustainability.md

 #### Climate Change {#climate-change}

 -   Environmental activists have been calling attention to global warming for decades, yet the world has been slow to act (McKibben, 1989).

--   Lenton et al. (2023) quantifying human cost of global warming.
-Certain cities may become uninhabitable for humans (**ExtremeHeatCould2021?**).
+Climate-related disasters can spur action as extreme weather becomes visible to everyone.
+After large floods in South Korea in July 2023 with many victims, president Joon promised to begin taking global warming seriously and steer the country towards climate action Web (2023); AFP (2023); Al Jazeera (2023).
+South Korea has a partnership with the European Union European Commission (2023).

+-   Extreme temperatures are becoming commonplace.
+Summers of 2022 and 2023 were the hottest on record so far, with extreme heat waves recorded in places around the world (Douglas, 2023; Falconer, 2023; National Oceanic and Atmospheric Administration (NOAA), U.S. Department of Commerce, 2023; NOAA National Centers for Environmental Information, 2023; Serrano-Notivoli et al., 2023; Venturelli et al., 2023).
+As temperatures rise, certain cities may become uninhabitable for humans (**ExtremeHeatCould2021?**).
 The part of Earth where the *human climate niche* is becoming smaller McKibben (2023).
 Some parts of South America have seen summer heat in the winter, with heatwaves with temperatures as high as 38 degrees Livingston (2023).

+Lenton et al. (2023) quantifying human cost of global warming.

 #### Forest and Deforestion {#forest-and-deforestion}